Can Chameleon Field be identified with Quintessence ?: Introduction

+For the observation of torsion in the terrestrial laboratories there have been derived potentials of low--energy torsion-neutron interactions \cite{Ivanov2015a} -- \cite{Ivanov2016}.
+In terrestrial laboratories extreme smallness of absolute values of torsion was confirmed in different estimates of constraints on contributions of torsion to observables of elementary particle interactions \cite{Laemmerzahl1997} -- \cite{Ivanov2016d}, including the qBounce experiments with ultracold neutrons \cite{Abele2010} -- \cite{Jenke2014} (see also \cite{Ivanov2016d}).

-The chameleon field, changing its mass in dependence of a density of its environment \cite{Chameleon1,Chameleon2}, has been invented to avoid the problem of the equivalence principle violation \cite{Will1993}.
-Nowadays it is accepted that the chameleon field, identified with quintessence \cite{Zlatev1999,Tsujikawa2013}, i.e. a canonical scalar field, can be useful for an explanation of the late--time acceleration of the Universe expansion \cite{Perlmutter1997,Riess1998,Perlmutter1999,Goobar2000} (see, for example, \cite{Brax2004}).
-In addition the chameleon field may shed light on a dark energy dynamics \cite{Peebles2003}--\cite{Pignol2015}.
-In terrestrial laboratories \cite{Abele2010}--\cite{Li2016} chameleon--matter interactions have been investigated in terms of ultracold and cold neutrons through some effective low--energy chameleon--neutron potentials \cite{Brax2011}--\cite{Ivanov2014} and in terms of cold atoms in the atom interferometry \cite{Burrage2014,Burrage2015,Hamilton2015,Hamilton2016}.
-However, recently there has been shown by Wang {\it et al.}\cite{Wang2012} and Khoury \cite{Khoury2013} that the conformal factor, relating the Einstein and Jordan frames and defining the chameleon--matter interactions, is essentially constant over the last Hubble time.
+The chameleon--matter interactions were also intensively investigated in terrestrial laboratories \cite{Abele2010}--\cite{Li2016} in experiments with ultracold and cold neutrons through some effective low--energy chameleon--neutron potentials \cite{Brax2011}--\cite{Ivanov2014} and by using cold atoms in the atom interferometry \cite{Burrage2014, Burrage2015, Hamilton2015, Hamilton2016, Burrage2018}.
+However, recently an importance of the chameleon field as quintessence in the late--time acceleration of the Universe has been questioned by Wang {\it et al.} \cite{Wang2012} and Khoury \cite{Khoury2013} by pointing out that the conformal factor, relating the Einstein and Jordan frames and defining the chameleon--matter interactions, is essentially constant over the last Hubble time.
 According to Wang {\it et al.} \cite{Wang2012} and Khoury \cite{Khoury2013}, this implies a negligible influence of the chameleon field on the late--time acceleration of the Universe expansion.
-To some extent this should also imply that the chameleon field cannot be identified with quintessence, responsible for a late--time acceleration of the Universe expansion \cite{Zlatev1999}.
+To some extent this should also imply that the chameleon field cannot possess such a property of quintessence as a responsibility for the late--time acceleration of the Universe expansion \cite{Peebles1999a} -- \cite{Steinhardt2001a}.